 What size popcorn would Baby Bear want?

-How could we check if Father Bears holds the most?
+How could we check if Father Bear's cone holds the most?

 Session 4: Fill it up

-In this activity we pour water (or beans) between containers and guess how high up the water will go.
+In this activity we pour water (or beans) between containers and guess how high up the water or beans will go.

-- Show the class a cup full of beans and an empty ice-cream container.
+- Show the class a cup full of beans or water and an empty ice-cream container.

 What do you think will happen if I pour the beans into the ice-cream container?